ark0015/gwent/docs/strain_plot_tutorial.rst

 Displays only generated detectors: WN only PTAs, ESA L3 proposal LISA, aLIGO, and Einstein Telescope.

-Displays three sources’ waveform along with their monochromatic strain if they were observed by the initialized instrument at the detector’s most sensitive frequency throughout its observing run (from left to
+Displays three sources' waveform along with their monochromatic strain if they were observed by the initialized instrument at the detector's most sensitive frequency throughout its observing run (from left to
 right: ``SKA_WN``,\ ``LISA_prop1``,\ ``ET``).